NicholasSynovic/nicholassynovic.github.io/content/summaries/hidden-technical-debt-in-machine-learning-systems.md

 > Why should we care about this paper?

-Because this paper aims at estabilishing definitions for potential technical debt that can be incurred while developing machine learning systems.
+Because this paper aims at establishing definitions for potential technical debt that can be incurred while developing machine learning systems.

 ### Category